lucydot/lucydot.github.io/content/talks.md

 [seminar] <i> Predicting the phase stability of BaZrS3 using a range of approaches: from harmonic lattice dynamics to the neuroevolution-potential framework</i>
 </br>
+Condensed Matter Seminar, Chalmers University of Technology (Sweden), 4th Nov 2024
-Warwick Centre for Predictive Modelling Seminar series, University of Warwick, 2nd Dec 2024 Condensed Matter Seminar, Chalmers University of Technology (Sweden), 4th Nov 2024
+Warwick Centre for Predictive Modelling Seminar series, University of Warwick, 2nd Dec 2024
+Loughborough Chemistry Department Seminar Series, University of Loughborough, 4th Dec 2024

 <big>
 <b>Past Seminars and Conferences</b> </big>